osiell/oerplib/doc/source/tutorials.rst

     True

-There is another way to perform all methods of a model, with the :func:`get <oerplib.OERP.get>` method, which provide an API almost syntactically identical to the `OpenERP` server side API (see :class:`oerplib.service.osv.Model`)::
+There is another way to perform all methods of a model, with the :func:`get <oerplib.OERP.get>` method, which provides an API almost syntactically identical to the `OpenERP/Odoo` server side API (see :class:`oerplib.service.osv.Model`)::

     >>> user_obj = oerp.get('res.users')